Centers for Medicare & Medicaid Services

 Unlinked error summaries did not provide specific steps to solve the error.

-Validation on Submit recommended as default for most use cases.
+Solution 1: Validation on Submit recommended as the default for most use cases.

 Instant Validation proved to be frustrating for users and had accessibility concerns, so we chose to recommend Validation on Submit as the default error validation style, except for specific use cases indicated for product teams.

-I showed appropriate use for Instant Validation, limited to complex, short forms such as password and username creation.
+Appropriate use for Instant Validation was limited to complex, short forms such as password and username creation.
 I also informed of potential drawbacks in use, like user confusion and frustration, inconsistent UI, etc.

-Content framework provided for clear, consistent error messages.
+Solution 3: Content framework defined for clear, consistent error messages.

 Clarified guidance and improved support to product teams by identifying existing problems and expanding resources.